OsamaAlRashed/MyPortfolio/README.md

 # MyPortfolio

-It's a my website designed by minimal architecture.
+It's a my website designed with minimal architecture.